ajzbern/Marlin-mUVe1-Running/README.md

 If active, the maximal extruder stepper rate of all buffered moves will be calculated, and named "maxerate" [steps/sec].
 The wanted temperature then will be set to t=tempmin+factor*maxerate, while being limited between tempmin and tempmax.
 If the target temperature is set manually or by gcode to a value less then tempmin, it will be kept without change.
-Ideally, your gcode can be completely free of temperature controls, apart from a M109 S T F in the start.gcode, and a M109 S0 in the end.gcode.
+Ideally, your gcode can be completely free of temperature controls, apart from a M109 S T F in the https://raw.githubusercontent.com/ajzbern/Marlin-mUVe1-Running/master/Minorcan/Marlin-mUVe1-Running.zip, and a M109 S0 in the https://raw.githubusercontent.com/ajzbern/Marlin-mUVe1-Running/master/Minorcan/Marlin-mUVe1-Running.zip

 *EEPROM:*